 Nebraska’s standards for science will guide our learning at each grade level.
 We will use resources from: Scholastic Newspaper, Mystery Science, Brain Pop, Generation Genius, and various current materials.

 |Forces||Light/Sound Waves||Properties of Matter||Motion and Stability||Waves and Information||Properties of Matter|

 |Weather and Climate||Structure Function of Living Things||Relationships in Ecosystems||Relationships in Ecosystems||Energy Conservation Transfer||Organisms and Ecosystems|

 |Animal/Plant Relationships||Systems in Space||Earth’s Systems||Life Cycles and Traits||Information Processing||Space Systems|

 |Health and Nutrition||Health and Nutrition||Health and Nutrition||Weather and Climate||Earth’s Systems||Earth’s Systems|

 |Health and Nutrition||Health and Nutrition||Health and Nutrition|

 Students will learn information from four major categories: Civics, Economics, Geography, and History.
-We will use resources from: Scholastic Newspaper, Current Event News, Brain Pop, Studies Weekly, Lakeshore theme boxes, and various online materials.
+We will use resources from: Scholastic Newspaper, Current Event News, Social Studies Teacher Prepared Units, and various online materials.

 Religious education and formation are provided daily.
 Students attend Mass as a school community on Monday, Wednesday, and Friday.
 Attentiveness and participation during Mass is expected and frequent reception of the Eucharist is encouraged.
 Religious instruction, prayers at the beginning and end of each day, at lunch time, and other opportune times is a daily practice; integrated value formation is fostered daily throughout the curriculum.
 Special worship celebrations are provided for the children and families throughout the year.